How Many Solar Panels Do I Need for My Home?

-The answer to this question is always the same: “it depends”.
-The number of solar panels you need depends on a lot of different factors.
-Today, we’re going to explain those factors and help you decide the best number of solar panels for your home.
+The answer to this question is always the same: “it depends.”
+The number of solar panels you need depends on many different factors.
+Today, we will explain those factors and help you decide the best number of solar panels for your home.

 Top 3 Things to Consider

-The top 3 things to consider when installing solar panels on your home include:
+The top 3 things to consider when installing solar panels on your house include the following:

 - The state where you live

 - The amount of electricity you use